-· is a member of the International Chamber of Commerce (ICC)

-$\cdot$ is a member of the European Small Business Alliance (ESBA)

-$\cdot$ has an observer status at the Islamic Chamber of Commerce, Industry and Agriculture (ICCIA) and
+- is a member of the International Chamber of Commerce (ICC) - is a member of the European Small Business Alliance (ESBA) - has an observer status at the Islamic Chamber of Commerce, Industry and Agriculture (ICCIA) - is an observer member of the Union of Turkic Chamber of Commerce and Industry (TCCI)

-$\cdot$ is the institutional partner of the European Commission in the implementation of the EU Green Line Regulation, which regulates the movement of persons, goods and services from the North to the South of the island.
+It has been authorized by the European Commission to implement the European Commission Green Line Regulation, which came into force in April 2004 and regulates the passage of goods and services from the North to the South of the island.
 Under the Green Line Regulation, the Chamber is authorized to provide the accompanying document for the sale of goods produced in Northern Cyprus to Southern Cyprus.

-The Turkish Cypriot Chamber of Commerce has representative offices in Ankara, Brussels and London.
+The Turkish Cypriot Chamber of Commerce has representative offices in Ankara.
+Brussels and London.